 The sin of Eve in the Garden of Eden parable was not disobedience to a command of God.
 That was only a symptom of a much deeper original sin.
 If you will read the text closely in the Book of Genesis, you will see that the true root sin was Eve’s desire to be God, and she bit into the fruit to achieve that end.
 The disgusting and unAmerican lust for political power in Christian fundamentalists and conservative evangelicals—and their long-term aim to misuse and abuse such power to get what they want—indicates that they too have taken a bite out of Eve’s forbidden fruit so they can one day get enough power to play God.
 Christian fundamentalists and conservative evangelicals are dangerous, and they have to be stopped by peaceful, moral, and legal means before they have an opportunity to commit unspeakable acts of evil on the Earth in the name of Jesus.

-Is the Southern Baptist Convention just a bunch of conservative evangelicals?
-The position we hold here at the blog is the same position as that held today by many former Southern Baptist leaders, seminary professors, pastors, missionaries, and church members throughout the United States.
+Is the Southern Baptist Convention (SBC) just a bunch of conservative evangelicals?
+The position we hold here at the blog is the same position as that held today by many former SBC leaders, seminary professors, pastors, missionaries, and church members throughout the United States.
 In our honest opinion, the hostile Pressler-Patterson takeover of the Southern Baptist Convention in 1979 was, in its very essence, a takeover by a Christian fundamentalist element that had long laid low and lurked within that organization.
-The takeover of this once great denomination was in its essence a Christian fundamentalist takeover, and given the path it has traveled over the past 36 years and its current association with right wing extremist political ideology, it is our shared opinion that the Southern Baptist Convention and its churches are now easily classifiable as a Christian fundamentalist denomination—and we consider it to be one.
+The takeover of this once great denomination was in its essence a Christian fundamentalist takeover, and given the path the SBC has traveled over the past 36 years and its current association with right wing extremist political ideology, it is our shared opinion that the SBC and its churches are now easily classifiable as a Christian fundamentalist denomination—and we consider it to be one.
 In good conscience, we can do no other.
-You can read more about why it and many other conservative evangelical organizations deserve such a classification at the following blog owned by a former Southern Baptist pastor in Oklahoma:
+You can read more about why it and many other conservative evangelical organizations deserve such a classification at the following blog owned by a former SBC pastor who lives in Oklahoma:

-8) It goes without saying that most Christian fundamentalists and conservative evangelicals are not going to like this blog.
+8) It goes without saying that most Christian fundamentalists and conservative evangelicals are not going to like the Flee from Christian Fundamentalism blog.
 Many of them might even try to accuse this blog of being a center of religious hatred, bigotry, and persecution.
-To the contrary, this blog—and we believe rightly so—adheres to the opinion that any such charge sent our way is a classic example of the pot calling the kettle black because Christian fundamentalism (and by derivation conservative evangelicalism) clearly set the original pattern for American religious militancy, exclusivity, hatred, and bigotry at its own inception in the early 20th century and even more so during the period from 1970-2017.
-Indeed, instead of accusing the kettle of being black, the old Christian fundamentalist and conservative evangelical copper pot might do better by listening to the words of old Marley’s ghost in A Christmas Carol by Charles Dickens:
+To the contrary, this blog—and we believe rightly so—adheres to the opinion that any such charge sent our way is a classic example of the pot calling the kettle black.
+Why?
+Christian fundamentalism (and to some extent conservative evangelicalism) clearly set the original pattern for American religious militancy, exclusivity, hatred, and bigotry at its own inception in the early 20th century and even more so during the period from 1970-2017.
+Indeed, instead of accusing the kettle of being black, the old Christian fundamentalist and conservative evangelical pot would do better by listening carefully to the words of old Marley’s ghost in A Christmas Carol by Charles Dickens:

 I wear the chain I forged in life.
 I made it link by link and yard by yard; I girded it on of my own free will, and of my own free will I wore it.
 Is its pattern strange to you [Ebenezer]?
 Or would you know the weight and length of the strong coil you bear yourself?
 It was full and heavy and as long as this seven Christmas Eves ago.
 You have labored on it since.
 It is a ponderous chain.
 Scrooge glanced about him on the floor, in the expectation of finding himself surrounded by some fifty or sixty fathoms of iron cable, but he could see nothing.